publiccodenet/about/activities/value-and-impact/business-case-typology/costs-of-current-codebase.md

 ## Need/problem:

-* organization with existing high-value codebase that is not being reused or contributed to
+* Organization with existing high-value codebase that is not being reused or contributed to

 ## Value proposition of codebase stewardship: